Jerry Stackhouse: Raptors 905

 On September 9, 2016, the Raptors named him head coach for Raptors 905, the franchise's NBA Development League team.
 Stackhouse has aspirations of being an NBA head coach and told The Ringer that he hopes the D-League position will propel him to a head coaching job.
 Stackhouse led the 905 to a successful year during the 2016–17 season as the team was crowned champion of the NBA D-League.
 Stackhouse was named NBA D-League Coach of the Year in 2017.

 Memphis Grizzlies

 Stackhouse served as an assistant coach for the Memphis Grizzlies for the 2018–19 NBA season.

 Vanderbilt

 On April 5, 2019, Stackhouse was named the head coach of the Vanderbilt Commodores, signing a six-year contract.

+In his first season, on January 18, 2020, Stackhouse's Commodores went 0-25 on 3-point shots, ending a streak of 1,080 consecutive games with at least one 3-point goal made.
+At that time, only three teams - Vanderbilt, UNLV, and Princeton - had made at least one 3-pointer in every game since its introduction in the 1986-1987 season.
+Stackhouse's response was to criticize the fans booing, saying "[they] were more concerned about the 3s than us really even getting baskets."

 In 2022-23 he led the Commodores to a 22-15 record and was named SEC Coach of the Year.
 He was fired on March 14, 2024, after a disappointing 9–23 record in the 2024 season.
 Throughout his five seasons coaching the Commodores, he led the team to a 70–92 record and failed to make the NCAA Tournament.

 Golden State Warriors

 On September 27, 2024, Stackhouse was hired by the Golden State Warriors as an assistant coach under Steve Kerr.
+On May 14, 2026, it was reported that Stackhouse would be departing the Warriors.